felipeochoa/rjsx-mode/README.md

 Additionally, since `rjsx-mode` extends the `js2` AST, utilities using the parse tree gain access to the JSX structure.

+### Indentation

+`rjsx-mode` extends the built-in javascript indentation engine to correctly support JSX.
+You can configue the depth of indentation using `js-indent-level` and `sgml-basic-offset`, along with the various `js-indent-` variables.

 ## Bugs, contributing